|Home > Banking > International Affairs|

 participants explore how others cope with common challenges.

-The 37th annual Central Banking Seminar will be held from Monday, October 21 - Friday, October 25, 2013.
-The invitation letters were sent to central bank governors in July.
+The 38th annual Central Banking Seminar will be held from Monday, October 6 - Friday, October 10, 2014.
+The invitation letters will be sent to central bank governors in June.

 Calendars and agendas are updated each season.